greg-raven/Uncommon-Sense/_drafts/staging.md

 The spirit of liberty is not merely, as multitudes imagine, a jealousy of our own particular rights, but a respect for the rights of others, and an unwillingness that any man, whether high or low, should be wronged and trampled under foot.
 William Ellery Channing

 Marijuana is not much more difficult to obtain than beer.
 The reason for this is that a liquor store selling beer to a minor stands to lose its liquor license.
 Marijuana salesmen don't have expensive overheads, and so are not easily punished.
-William F. Buckley, Jr.
+William F. Buckley Jr.

 We cannot choose freedom established on a hierarchy of degrees of freedom, on a caste system of equality like military rank.
 We must be free not because we claim freedom, but because we practice it.
 William Faulkner